 - High Arches: If you find your footprint only shows a portion of your heel with a portion of your forefoot and a minimal connection between the two (if any connection at all), you have high-arched feet and they are more prone to roll outward as you walk, which is known as underpronation.
-You can also confirm this theory by looking at a pair of your current athletic shoes: if you have high arches, they will wear more quickly on the outside edge of the shoe.
+You can also confirm this theory by looking at a pair of your current athletic shoes: if you have high arch, they will wear more quickly on the outside edge of the shoe.
 If you have high arches, we recommend looking for athletic shoes that have cushioning and a soft midsole to help absorb the impact of your steps.

 - Medium Arches: If your footprint shows a neutral arch with a distinctive curve along the inside, you have feet with a medium arch.
 Feet with medium arches are considered biomechanically efficient, which is why your shoes most likely wear out uniformly!
 But just because your feet are biomechanically efficient doesn’t mean you shouldn’t make sure they have the perfect athletic shoes to provide proper cushioning and supportive infrastructure.

 - Low Arches (Flat Feet): If your footprint shows your entire foot with little to no curve along the inside, you have feet with low arches, which you may also hear called flat feet.
 Flat feet are more prone to roll inwards as you walk, which is called overpronation.
 Overpronation causes you to wear down the inside edge of your shoes more quickly than the outer edge.
 If you’ve got low arches, it’s important to make sure your workout shoes offer maximum arch support, stability, and are designed to provide motion control as you walk so your overpronation is minimized.